solo-io/gloo/docs/content/guides/traffic_management/listener_configuration/caching/setup.md

 ## Verify response caching with httpbin and the Envoy caching service {#try-caching}

 To illustrate how caching works with and without response validation, the following apps are used:
-- **httpbin**: The `/cache/{value}` endpoint is used to show how caching works in Gloo Edge Enterprise without response validation.
+- **httpbin**: The `/cache/{value}` endpoint is used to show how caching works in Gloo Gateway Enterprise without response validation.
-- **Envoy caching service**: The `/valid-for-minute` endpoint is used to show how caching works in Gloo Edge Enterprise with response validation.
+- **Envoy caching service**: The `/valid-for-minute` endpoint is used to show how caching works in Gloo Gateway Enterprise with response validation.

-Follow the steps to set up `httpbin` and the Envoy caching service, and to try out caching in Gloo Edge Enterprise.
+Follow the steps to set up `httpbin` and the Envoy caching service, and to try out caching in Gloo Gateway Enterprise.

 1. Deploy and configure `httpbin`.
    1. Create the `httpbin` namespace and deploy the app.